Who’s teaching at the 47.

 Black belts who remember what it’s like to be brand new.

 Our goal is pretty simple: keep the room technical, safe, and welcoming.
-No cult energy.
-No “sensei voice.”
 Just clear teaching and honest training.
-Focused on longevity of training and creating an environment where everyone is comfortable to ask questions.
+Respectful coaching focused on longevity of training and creating an environment where everyone is comfortable to ask questions.

 Core instructors